 The signing of the Charter on a Distinctive Partnership between NATO and Ukraine in 1997 signified a new beginning not only for co-operation between Ukraine and NATO but also for co-operation between the Ukrainian Parliament and the NATO PA.
 As called for in the NATO-Ukraine Charter, the NATO PA intensified its relations with the Verkhovna Rada, establishing a Joint Monitoring Group (JMG) to bring a parliamentary dimension to the NATO-Ukraine Commission.
 The aim of the JMG was to create greater transparency regarding the implementation of the NATO-Ukraine Charter and to demonstrate parliamentary interest and involvement in the co-operation between NATO and Ukraine.

 The next phase in the Assembly’s relations with Ukraine began in 2002.
 In May, Ukraine declared its intention to seek NATO membership, and the NATO-Ukraine relationship was upgraded accordingly.
 Following this development, the NATO PA and the Ukrainian Parliament transformed the JMG into the Ukraine-NATO Interparliamentary Council (UNIC) which would focus not only on monitoring NATO-Ukraine relations but also offer advice and expertise on the parliamentary aspects of political and defence reforms.
 Since 2002, and despite several successive significant changes in Ukraine’s declared goals in relations with NATO, the Council has always provided an extremely valuable forum for parliamentarians to discuss not only NATO-Ukraine co-operation but also any issue of concern.
-UNIC is composed of representatives from each of the Assembly's five committees and leading members of the Verkhovna Rada, and meets each year in both Brussels and Kyiv.
+UNIC is composed of representatives from each of the Assembly's five committees and leading members of the Verkhovna Rada, and meets each year in both Brussels and Ukraine.
 Meetings of UNIC are open to members of the Political Committee’s Sub-Committee on NATO Partnerships.

 In addition to UNIC, members of the Ukrainian delegation to the Assembly participate in a wide range of other Assembly activities, and the Ukrainian Parliament hosts regular Committee and Sub-Committee visits and seminars.